 John retired as the General Manager Commercial of News Limited in May 2001.
 Prior to joining the News Corporation in mid 1994 he was Managing Director and Chief Executive of Qantas Airways Limited.
 This culminated a 25-year career with the airline in a variety of corporate and line management roles covering Australia, Asia, Europe and North America.

 John is an Honorary Life Governor of the Research Foundation of Information Technology, the Chairman of Wolseley Private Equity, and Director of Adelaide Airport Ltd, Ward Advisory Services and Ward Securities Pty Ltd. He was Chairman of the NSW Freight Advisory Council from June 2010 until its dissolution in January 2012.

 Mr John Allpass FCA, FCPA, FAICD

 Alternate Director for Pieter Verboom

-John is alternate director for Mr Pieter Verboom and was appointed Chairman of the Finance, Audit and Risk Management Committee effective from 1 July 2011.
-He has for more than 15 years practised as an independent non executive director of various companies.
+John is alternate director for Mr Pieter Verboom and was appointed Chairman of the FARM Committee effective from 1 July 2011.
+He has for more than 20 years acted as an independent non executive director of various companies.